 Director of Conservation | email@example.com

 Bob has worked for Portland Audubon since 1992.
-His current responsibilities include directing local, regional, and nation conservation policy initiatives, wildlife research initiatives, the Backyard Habitat Certification Program, and Wildlife Care Center.
+His current responsibilities include directing Portland Audubon’s conservation policy initiatives, wildlife research initiatives, Backyard Habitat Certification Program, and Wildlife Care Center.
 Bob’s passion for conservation was developed early exploring the woods of Massachusetts and later on solo hikes from Mexico to Canada on the Pacific Crest Trail and from Canada to Southern Colorado on the Continental Divide.
 Bob has a B.A. in Biology from Reed College and a J.D. from Lewis and Clark Law School.
-He currently serves on the board of Humane Oregon and as an adjunct professor of law at Lewis and Clark Law School.
-He lives in Northeast Portland with his wife Elisabeth Neely, three children and an assortment of critters including dogs, cat, goats, pigeons, chickens and a hedgehog.
+He currently serves as board president of Humane Oregon and on the board of the Intertwine Alliance.
+He previously worked as an adjunct professor of law at Lewis and Clark Law School and as an elected director at East Multnomah Soil and Water Conservation District.
+He lives in Northeast Portland with his wife Elisabeth Neely, three children and an assortment of dogs, goats, chickens, cat and other critters.

 Donor Services Coordinator | firstname.lastname@example.org